3rd Battalion, Royal Australian Regiment: Afghanistan, 2017–2018

 In 2017 3 RAR deployed Bravo Company to Kabul Province, Afghanistan as part of Force Protection Element 8.
 FPE-8 provided security and protected mobility support for ADF elements located in the vicinity of Kabul, Afghanistan including trainers and mentors at the Afghanistan National Army Officer and the Kabul Garrison Command-Advisory Team.
 Following FPE-8 3RAR deployed Charlie Company on FPE-9 to relieve B-Coy.

 Mechanised infantry role, 2018

 In 2017, it was announced that 3 RAR would re-role as a mechanised infantry battalion under the workforce alignment of Plan Beersheba to be equipped with M113AS4 Armoured Personnel Carriers.
 In February 2018, 3 RAR commenced the transition which was to occur over 18 months.

 Solomon Islands, 2021

 In 2021 3 RAR deployed to help quell escalating violence in the Solomon Islands.
 The contingent – made up mostly of soldiers from 3RAR – joined Australian Federal Police officers and supported critical infrastructure in the capital Honiara.

+OP Kudu and Armoured Infantry, 2025

+The unit was officially designated as Armoured Infantry on 28 January 2025 in preparation to receive the AS21 Redback Infantry Fighting Vehicle.
+Concurrently, an element deployed to the United Kingdom in early 2025 to train Armed Forces of Ukraine personnel for the defence of their homeland.